rdwrome/261fa24/06Midterm/README.md

-# Midterm Project
+# Midterm Project TODO STILL PYTHON

-The mid-term project is an opportunity to solidify your newly acquired programming skills in Python.
-You will focus on using `Processing` to draw a visual object designed by you based on overlapping shapes (circles, triangles, squares, etc.).
-The goal of this project is to turn your design sketch into computer graphics for tiling.
-You must use `Processing` for this project.
+You will focus on using `P5.js` to draw a visual object designed by you based on overlapping shapes (circles, triangles, squares, etc.).
 ## Project Procedure
 ### Phase 1: Sketch Your Visual Object
 Sketch your visual object using a pen and graph paper.
 Remember that your visual object must at least have three shapes.
 Below is an example object consisting of five shapes drawn on a graph paper: